 Nevertheless, in rare instances, it can happen if you attempt to manage them.

-12. Tail Curling Or Raising Up
+12. Tail Curling or Raising Up

-This is a general feature of alertness and even dominance.
+When you see them curl their tail like a scorpion, that is a general feature of alertness and even dominance.

-When they walk or run, most of the dragons curl up their tail like this.
+When they walk or run, most of the dragons curl up their tail like this:

 There is another bearded dragon body language related to the tail called tail twitching (like a cat’s tail).